|

 Fiona and I met whilst we were both working on the same computer implementation project.
 After getting married in 1984, I gave her a one-year membership to the International Clematis Society, and we haven't had a free moment since.

-I cannot claim to a great knowledge of horticulture or clematis, my involvement with clematis has grown through the connection with my other interests, particularly photography, which I learnt as a boy from my parents.
+My involvement with, and knowledge of, clematis has grown through my relationship with Fiona and my other interests, particularly photography, which I learnt as a child from my parents.

 Working with computers for many years, including using them for many presentations and proposals, has provided useful experience when it comes to the production side of our journal, 'Clematis International'.
 With PCs of today, even complex formatting is achievable, if you know how.

 I created the I.Cl.S.
 Web Site in 1996, I was interested in this new and emerging 'Internet' technology and wanted to understand more about it, how it worked, what you could do with it, whether it could benefit the Society.
-The first site was a very simple affair, 7 pages, today we have more than 80 pages.
-The site features a different clematis each month and has attracted nearly 200,000 visits (as off August 2002).
+The first site was a very simple affair, 7 pages, today we have over 400 pages.
+The site features a different clematis each month.

 In 1989-90 I was the Secretary of the Great Britain and Ireland Branch of the I.Cl.S. and then became the Secretary of the British Clematis Society after its formation in 1991 until 1993.
-I was elected Secretary of the I.Cl.S. in 1994.
+I was elected Secretary of the I.Cl.S. in 1994 and I have remained Secretary ever since.
+Over the last few years we have managed to involve other Members of the Society in the work that Ken and I do in order to distribute knowledge of how the Society works.

 Return to Homepage